jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

    * - problem_display_name
      - The display name defined for the problem.
    * - question_text
-     - The label for accessibility that appears above the answer choices or the text entry field for the problem.
+     - The accessibility label that appears above the answer choices or the value entry field for the problem.
 In the Studio Simple Editor, this text is surrounded by two pairs of angle brackets (>>Question<<).
 Blank for questions that do not have an accessibility label.

-       For problems that use randomization, if a particular answer has not been selected since early March 2014, the question_text is blank for that answer.
+       For problems that use randomization, if a particular answer has not been selected since 6 March 2014, the question_text is blank for that answer.

    * - value_id